learn-co-curriculum/dsc-tuning-neural-networks-with-regularization/README.md

 good fit --> somewhere in between

-examples: let's take another look at our two circles data, the data looked like this:
+To start, take another look at the two circles data, the data looked like this:

 ![title](figures/example.png)

-Remember that we fit a logistic regression model to the data here.
-We got something that looked like the picture below.
+Remember that you fit a logistic regression model to the data here.
+You got something that looked like the picture below.
 The model didn't do a particularly good job at discriminating between the yellow and purple dots.
-We would say this is a model with a **high bias**, the model is **underfitting**.
+You could say this is a model with a **high bias**, the model is **underfitting**.

 ![title](figures/underfitting.png)

-When using a neural network, what we reached in the end was a pretty good decision boundary, a circle discriminating between the yellow and purple dots:
+When using a neural network, what you reached in the end was a pretty good decision boundary, a circle discriminating between the yellow and purple dots:

 ![title](figures/good.png)

-At the other end of the spectrum, we might experience **overfitting**, where we create a circle which is super sensitive to small deviations of the colored dots.
+At the other end of the spectrum, you might experience **overfitting**, where you create a circle which is super sensitive to small deviations of the colored dots.
 An example below.
-We also call this a model with **high variance**.
+You can also call this a model with **high variance**.

 ![title](figures/overfitting.png)